sunnyvale-academy/SNY.DVS.GOP.01.01.00/README.md

-# Container orchestration with Kubernetes
+# Kubernetes GitOps featuring GitHub, GitHub Actions, ArgoCD and Kustomize

-Welcome to the labs of the "Container orchestration with Kubernetes" learning course.
+Welcome to the labs of the "Kubernetes GitOps featuring GitHub, GitHub Actions, ArgoCD and Kustomize" learning course.

 ## Labs